mojivalipour/mojivalipour.github.io/_news/2024-Huawei Offer.md

 related_posts: false
 ---

-I've got a full-time permanent offer from Huawei Noah's Arc Lab.
+I've got a full-time permanent offer as a senior research scientist from Huawei Noah's Arc Lab.